Ellis Henican: Biography

 In 2010, Henican authored Home Team with New Orleans Saints coach Sean Payton.
 It was a New York Times Best Seller recounting the story of post-Katrina New Orleans and the Saints' Super Bowl championship that year.
 In 2011, to commemorate the 10th anniversary of the death of NASCAR driver Dale Earnhardt, Henican wrote another bestseller, In the Blink of An Eye: Dale, Daytona, and the Day that Changed Everything with driver Michael Waltrip.
 Henican has ghost-written two books for Simon & Schuster—an inside account of the nation's largest drug-treatment program and a best-selling motivational business book.

 His articles have been published in various national magazines, including The New Republic, Cosmopolitan and Penthouse.

 Henican also provided the voice for Derek "Stormy" Waters on the popular Cartoon Network series, Sealab 2021.
 A special feature called "Stormy Waters, Pundit" on the Sealab 2021 Season 3 DVD animates Henican's political commentary with visuals of Stormy Waters in and around Sealab.
 Henican also lent his voice to pundit Harper Ellis on Frisky Dingo, which was made by the creators of Sealab 2021.

+In 2024, Ellis Henican co-wrote "In the Shadows: True Stories of High-Stakes Negotiations to Free Americans Captured Abroad" with Mickey Bergman.
+The memoir details Bergman's role in high-stakes hostage negotiations, providing an insider's perspective on the efforts to secure the release of Americans held captive overseas.

 Henican lives in the Tribeca area of downtown New York City.